viernes, 1 de diciembre de 1989

 (Pintura del artista canadiense Paul Kelly)

-I look at you without looking at you and despair
+I gaze at you without gazing, and despair,

-I'm dying to love you and I don't love you
+I’m dying to love you, yet I do not—

-And I don't love you not because I don't want to;
+And I do not love you—not because I do not wish to;

 domingo, 30 de abril de 1989